xuthus83/pigallery2/MANPAGE.md

   Server-Threading-thumbnailThreads                 Number of threads that are used to generate thumbnails.
 If 0, number of 'CPU cores -1' threads will be used. (default: 0)
   Server-Database-type                               (default: 'sqlite')
   Server-Database-dbFolder                           (default: 'db')
-  Server-Database-mysql-host                         (default: '')
+  Server-Database-mysql-host                         (default: 'localhost')
-  MYSQL_HOST                                         same as Server-Database-mysql-host Server-Database-mysql-database                     (default: '') MYSQL_DATABASE                                     same as Server-Database-mysql-database Server-Database-mysql-username                     (default: '') MYSQL_USERNAME                                     same as Server-Database-mysql-username
+  MYSQL_HOST                                         same as Server-Database-mysql-host Server-Database-mysql-port                         (default: 3306) MYSQL_PORT                                         same as Server-Database-mysql-port Server-Database-mysql-database                     (default: 'pigallery2') MYSQL_DATABASE                                     same as Server-Database-mysql-database Server-Database-mysql-username                     (default: '') MYSQL_USERNAME                                     same as Server-Database-mysql-username